top1944/duckuments/docs/atoms_85_fall2017_projects/17_parking/30-final-design-document-parking.md

 Both problems cause a miss-match between the image and the intrinsic parameters that could easily be compensated by using scaling the focal length and using a different focal length in x and y direction resulting in a new intrinsic matrix.
 Instead we came up with the following solution:

+* We compute the mapping of every distorted pixel coordinate to the undistorted pixel coordinate for a given intrinsic camera matrix and image size using the openCV "initUndistortRectifyMap" function with non default parameters.
+We use the intrinsic camera matrix determined in the camera calibration and size of the original image.
+This way we overcome both problems that we had with the ROS image rectification node, while not changing the intrinsic camera matrix.

+*  rectified image and the corresponding intrinsic camera matrixThe apriltag detection uses the AprilTags for ROS library from the Robotics and Intelligent Ground Vehicle Research Laboratory.
+After an update of openCV 3 the algorithm did not work anymore due to a variable type error that we fixed.

 * The apriltag detection uses the AprilTags for ROS library from the Robotics and Intelligent Ground Vehicle Research Laboratory.
 After an update of openCV 3 the algorithm did not work anymore due to a variable type error that we fixed.

 * Debugged image rectification node (remove distortion due to incorrect scaling)